NeelBhatt/Docs-1/aspnet/aspnetcore/performance/caching/distributed.md

    ````

+> [!NOTE]
-Note: To install Redis on your local machine, install the chocolatey package [http://chocolatey.org/packages/redis-64/](http://chocolatey.org/packages/redis-64/) and run `redis-server` from a command prompt.
+> To install Redis on your local machine, install the chocolatey package [http://chocolatey.org/packages/redis-64/](http://chocolatey.org/packages/redis-64/) and run `redis-server` from a command prompt.

   ## Using a SQL Server Distributed Cache